Navigating Dating Post Ovarian Cancer

 Advice to young ovarian cancer survivors

 So, my advice to young ovarian cancer survivors is to respect yourself and your own happiness.
 You deserve a life filled with joy and peace just as much as the next person.
 Treat your future with dignity and worth.
 Assert your values, dreams, and expectations to your potential partner on your own time so that you are protecting your vulnerability with your inherent resilience.
 Do not be afraid of the fear of others.
-You deserve strength in yourself and in those around you.
+You deserve strength in yourself and those around you.
 By choosing you, you will choose the best partner for you – in due time.